 Panel Round 2

 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
-DON'T TELL ME, the NPR news quiz.
+DON’T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
-We are playing this week with Peter Grosz, Paula Poundstone and Faith Salie.
-And here again is your host at the State Theatre in Cleveland, Ohio.
+We are playing this week with Tom Bodett, Paula Poundstone and Peter Grosz.
+And here again is your host at the Chase Bank Auditorium in downtown Chicago, Peter Sagal.

 PETER SAGAL, HOST: